fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 ### Nothing is working.
 What do I do now?
 - Go to zotero.org and make sure you're logged in.
 You can verify this by looking for a "Log Out" link in the upper right corner of the page.
 - Click the groups tab.
-- Search for the course library name (noted on the home page of the syllabus).
+- Search for the course library name: `diet-health-expertise-unm`.
 - Be sure the "Groups" tab for searching is selected (it usually defaults to People).
 - Click on the group library link (usually the first one, but not always)
 - Click the red "Join" button off to the right, which will send an email to me and I'll approve your request to join the group as soon as I see it.